stanwsh/zotero-word-for-windows-integration/README.md

 - Major enhancements, ribbon redesign, and Go To Zotero feature by stanwsh (2025)
 - Modern icon set and UI improvements by stanwsh (2025)

-**Note:** The Zotero icon is © Corporation for Digital Scholarship and used here under the terms of the AGPL and Zotero’s trademark policy for nominative, unmodified use.
+**Note:** The Zotero icon is © Corporation for Digital Scholarship and used here under the terms of the AGPL and Zotero's trademark policy for nominative, unmodified use.
 All other icons and graphics in this project are licensed under the terms stated in the `NOTICE.txt`.

 ---